 How much the average driver makes is the big question I wanted to answer, so I began by calculating gross earnings, before expenses.
 I made the decision not to collect expense information in the survey because I thought expenses would add a level of complication that would make the data really hard to work with.
 All along my plan was to use a generalized expense number to help me come up with a net earnings figures that I think represents most drivers out there.

-My data shows that the average driver survey makes $15.73 before accounting for expenses, and $0.83/mile.
+My data shows that the average driver survey makes $15.73/hour and $0.83/mile before accounting for vehicle expenses.

 My take: The gross earnings data I collected falls somewhat in line with the rosy earnings data put out by Uber and drivers who don’t report their expenses when they share their income data online.
 Over the years we’ve heard Uber throw out numbers like $It’s easy to think of year earnings that way because that’s how the Uber driver app reports them!
 You go out to drive, open up the app, and see how much Uber is sending you for your day of work.
 It’s easy not to factor your expenses into that because you wouldn’t do that with most other jobs.